kaw2k/kaw2k.github.com/posts/first-post.md

 - name: The trimmed name 'test'
 - extension: The trimmed extension 'md'
 - rawFile: A saved veresion of the raw file
-- file: The file as it gets processed
+- file: The file as it gts processed
 - layout: Defaults to index if not specified by the file
 - title: The title of the post
 - date: The date of the post